peter-hunt/cocktail-lang/README.md

 Please make sure to update tests as appropriate.

 ## Example and Testing
-To see examples of the Cocktail Lang programs, go to the tests directory.
+To see examples of the Cocktail programs, go to the tests directory.

 ## License
 [MIT](LICENSE.txt)